mbrncik07/mbrncik07/README.md

 - 👋 Hi, I’m @mbrncik07
 - 👀 I’m interested in ...
-Computer Science, and hacking.
+Computer Science, and Ethical Hacking.
 - 🌱 I’m currently learning ...
-Java, SQL
+Java, SQL, Python
-- 💞️ I’m looking to collaborate on ...I dont know
-- 📫 How to reach me ... micahbozic@gmail.com
+- 📫 How to reach me ... businessbozic7@gmail.com

 <!---
 mbrncik07/mbrncik07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.